-The American Iris Society (AIS) provides opportunities for members and the general public to display, view, have judged and receive recognition for iris they have grown, entered, and displayed in an AIS approved show.
+The American Iris Society (AIS) provides opportunities for members and the general public to display, view, have judged, and receive recognition for iris they have grown, entered, and displayed in an AIS sanctioned show.

-I. THE SHOW SCHEDULE
+I. THE IN-PERSON SHOW SCHEDULE DETAILS

 The show schedule defines the rules and regulations which govern how a show is organized and presented.
-It controls the activities of the Show Committees, exhibitors and judging panels.
+It controls the activities of the show committees, exhibitors and judging panels.
 It is of utmost importance that the show schedule be written carefully and accurately in easily understood language.
 It must be in agreement with the official exhibition rules and regulations adopted herein by the American Iris Society.
 Careful study of these official rules and regulations should be made prior to drafting the schedule.